MoFEM/mofem-cephas/mofem/doc/markdown/developent_rules.md

 # Development rules

-- MoFEM core is to be modular, and extendable, remain small as possible.
-That will enable its evolution in future.
+- MoFEM core is to be modular, extendable, and to remain as small as possible to enable its future evolution.
 - MoFEM core is free from implementation of specific physics.
-- MoFEM Users modules should present good development practices.
+- MoFEM User modules should present good development practices.
-- MoFEM Users modules are examples of implementation for particular physical problems.
+- MoFEM User modules are examples of implementation for particular physical problems.
-- User module is specific code, with bespoke solutions, to be used by external users.
-Solutions can be close, bespoke, tailored to problem.
+- User modules is specific code, with bespoke solutions, to be used by external users.
+Solutions can be closed, bespoke, and/or tailored.
 - Code always works in parallel.

 ## General rules

-- If code part do not have be fast, make it generic.
+- If a section of the code does not have to be fast, make it generic.
 - Make generic code as simple as possible.
 - Do not duplicate code with similar functionality.
 - Make code fast.
-To check what need to be fast profile code.
+Profile the code to check what needs to be made fast.

 ## Hide complexities.

 - Isolate complexities.
 You can focus only on one thing.
 - Avoid bool flags and code branching.
-That makes code difficult to test, debug and understand.
+This makes code difficult to test, debug, and understand.
-- Perfect operator is a black box.
+- A perfect operator is a black box.
-- Black box do not create dependencies.
-Enable future evolution and development.
+- Black boxes do not create dependencies, enabling future evolution and development
 - Do not expose members of user data operators.
 Make members of the function private.
-- Common data for series of operators are local.
+- Common data for a series of operators are local.

 ```c++
 template <int DIM, AssemblyType A, IntegrationType I, typename BoundaryEleOp>